 - 1. Painted or dyed fresh plant materials and live creatures are not allowed. - 2.
 The use of plant materials on the state or local conservation list is not permitted. - 3.
 The American flag or flag of any country may not be used in an arrangement or as a decoration in any way. - 4.
 Advance reservations ARE REQUIRED.
-Closing date is Thursday, September 15, 2022.
-If unable to fill the reserved space, exhibitor is required to notify arrangements chairperson. - 5.
-For reservation of space and exhibitor's number, call, email, or write to the Arrangements Chairman: Connie Baird, duckriverose@yahoo.com, 931-994-8748, 2571 Tottys Bend Road, Duck River, TN 38454. - 6.
+Closing date is Thursday, October 12, 2023.
+If unable to fill the reserved space, the exhibitor is required to notify arrangements chairperson.

+- 5. For reservation of space and exhibitor's number, call, email, or write to Mary Ann Hext, 1997 Browning Road, Rockfield, KY 42274, 270-781-8171, mhext@outlook.com. - 6.
 Exhibitors may place their own arrangements under the supervision of the Placement Committee.
 All designs using HT/Gr roses will be staged in a space 36" wide by 30" deep.
 Miniature rose designs will be staged in a space 12" wide by 12" deep.
 Table covers will be black.
-The designer may select appropriate mat, pedestal, or base for his/her arrangement and may provide their own freestanding background which will be judged as an integral part of the design.

-- 7. The Arrangement Committee will exercise all reasonable care, but it cannot be responsible for exhibitor's properties.
-Properties should be inconspicuously marked with exhibitor's name. - 8.
+The designer may select an appropriate mat, pedestal, or base for his/her arrangement and may provide their own freestanding background which will be judged as an integral part of the design. - 7.
+The Arrangement Committee will exercise all reasonable care, but it cannot be responsible for the exhibitor's properties.
+Properties should be inconspicuously marked with the exhibitor's name. - 8.
 The Arrangement Committee reserves the right to mark "Not for Competition" any exhibit not of show quality, late entries, and those not conforming to the schedule.
 The decision of the committee is final. - 9.
-Entries will be placed from 7:00 a.m. until 10:00 a.m., Saturday, September 17, 2022. - 10.
+Entries will be placed from 7:00 a.m. until 10:00 a.m., Saturday, October 14, 2023. - 10.
 This is a two-day show; therefore, arrangers are responsible for providing sufficient mechanics necessary to maintain the roses for a two-day period.
-No exhibit, ribbon and/or award may be removed from the show area until after 3:00 p.m. on Sunday, September 18, 2022, unless approved by the show chairman and chairman of arrangements.
+No exhibit, ribbon and/or award may be removed from the show area until after 3:00 p.m. on Sunday, October 15, 2023, unless approved by the show chairman and chairman of arrangements.